 Part 2.
 Benagil Beach – Praia do Carvalho, 1,5 km/1 mi

 The second part of the Seven Hanging Valleys Trail from Benagil Beach to Praia do Carvalho is about 1,5 km.
 Once you pass the Benagil there will be significantly fewer people.
-Praia do Carvalho is not-to-miss here.
+Praia do Carvalho is not to be missed here.
 It’s a small picturesque beach surrounded by limestone cliffs.
 The access to the beach is through a tunnel with a long staircase.

 The highlights of the second part are stunning views of Benagil Beach from the top of the cliffs, a cave with a long staircase leading to Carvalho Beach, and Carvalho Beach itself.